dgelessus/NAGUS/docs/architecture.rst

 The open-sourced client code also mentions a number of backend servers:
 Mcp, Vault, Db, State, Log, Score.
-These are apparently used internally by Cyan's MOULa server, but because that has not been open-sourced, very little is publicly known about them.
+These are apparently used internally by Cyan's MOUL(a) server software, but because that has not been open-sourced, very little is publicly known about them.
 The client does not communicate with them directly